Existence theorem for sub-Lorentzian problems: Problem statement

 \begin{definition}

-A Lipschitz path $x(t)$ on $M$ is called admissible if $\dot x(t)\in C^+_{x(t)}$ for almost every $t$, meaning that the velocity along the path at almost each moment in time is non-strictly timelike and lies within the future cone.
+A Lipschitz path $x(t)$ on $M$ is called admissible if $\dot x(t)\in C^+_{x(t)}$ for almost every $t$, meaning that the velocity along the path at almost each moment in time is non-spacelike and lies within the future cone.

 \end{definition}

 The distance on the Lorentzian manifold is defined as follows:

 where the supremum is taken over all admissible paths going from the point $x_0$ to the point $x_1$: